Water vole survey techniques

 She has a desire to make a difference and to play a part in conserving our natural world and believes that she can do this through passing on knowledge and enthusiasm and therefore empowering others.
 She loves species identification and regularly teaches wildflower identification; water vole survey techniques and more recently river fly surveying.

-Susan loves the outdoors and spends her free time hiking and cycling.
-She's currently also training to be a Duke of Edinburgh leader.
+Susan loves the outdoors and spends her free time hiking, cycling and photographing wildlife.